 The Uses of Lactobacillus Bacteria

-Lactobacillus bacteria are naturally abundant in both plant and animal environments (such as yogurt and cheese).
+Lactobacillus bacteria are naturally abundant in both plant and animal environments (such as yoghurt and cheese).
 This is why experts suggest that eating a variety of foods may help support a wide diversity of gut microflora, which are vital to the health of your digestive system.
-Lactobacillus bacteria are commonly used as part of the fermentation process in yogurt, cider, wine, sauerkraut, pickles, cheese, chocolate, and other fermented foods.
+Lactobacillus bacteria are commonly used as part of the fermentation process in yoghurt, cider, wine, sauerkraut, pickles, cheese, chocolate, and other fermented foods.

 As some properties & benefits of probiotics may be strain-specific, this database provides even more detailed information at strain level.
 Read more about the strains that we have included from this genus below.

 BibliographyCoeuret V. et al., (2003), ‘Isolation, characterisation and identification of lactobacilli focusing mainly on cheeses and other dairy products’, Lait, 83:269–306.

 Conlon M.A. & Bird, A. R., (2015), ‘The Impact of Diet and Lifestyle on Gut Microbiota and Human Health’.
 Nutrients, 7(1):17-44.

 T Jiang, & D.A.
 Savaiano, (1997), ‘In vitro lactose fermentation by human colonic bacteria is modified by Lactobacillus acidophilus supplementation’.
 The Journal of Nutrition, 127(8):1489-95.